hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 You need an API client to authenticate against HPE GreenLake.

-> Note: You should have IAM Owner Role assigned to you, to proceed with API Client creation.
+> Note: You should have **IAM Owner** role for the appropriate tenant to proceed with API Client creation.

-Follow the below steps for API Client creation.
+Follow the below steps for API Client creation:

-1. From the HPE GreenLake platform, launch the **HPE GreenLake Central console** for the appropriate tenant, and from the **Dashboard** select **User Management** option on the tenant page.
+1. From the HPE GreenLake platform, launch the **HPE GreenLake Central console** for the appropriate tenant.
+Under the settings icon on the tenant **Dashboard** page, select **User Management** option.

 ![](/img/1.png)